cozy/cozy-apps-registry/README.md

 topics.

 Most of the CLI and API endpoints have a `space` option.
-You can refer to the documentation or CLI help to view all available
+You can refer to the documentation or CLI help to view all available parameters.

 #### Virtual Spaces